Care for the elderly in Northumberland.

 Thank you for your generosity.

-The “Team Charlotte Straker” Round Britain Exercise Challenge was launched today, with a number of staff, trustees and volunteers undertaking as many exercise miles as possible to raise money for the Charlotte Straker Covid Pandemic Isolation Unit Appeal.
+The “Team Charlotte Straker” Round Britain Exercise Challenge has been launched, with a number of staff, trustees and volunteers undertaking as many exercise miles as possible to raise money for the Charlotte Straker Covid Pandemic Isolation Unit Appeal.

 The photos below show Ethan “virtually” handing over the baton, plus some of our Trustees and supporters during their exercise challenges!